PetrM1/OndraSPO186_ZXUno/Readme.md

 * https://sites.google.com/site/ondra186/home
 * https://github.com/omikron88/jondra
 * https://www.clous.cz/ondra-spo-186/

-This core is also available for [MISTer](https://github.com/MiSTer-devel/Main_MiSTer/wiki) on https://github.com/MiSTer-devel/OndraSPO186_MiSTer

 Some of them are only in Czech or Slovak, but Google translator is your friend :)